cultuurnet/apidocs/projects/authentication/docs/user-access-token.md

 Therefor these applications must use the **Authorization Code Flow with PKCE** (*Proof Key for Code Exchange*), which makes it possible to request a user access token without a client secret.

+This flow is largely the same as for [regular web application](#regular-web-applications), the only extra step is the generation of a `code_verifier` and `code_challenge` in step #2, and that you need to include those in some specific other steps that the regular web applications must also do.

 ```mermaid
 %%{init: {'theme':'base', 'themeVariables': { 'primaryColor': '#f0f0f0', 'fontFamily': 'Helvetica' }, 'sequence': { 'actorFontFamily': 'Helvetica', 'noteFontFamily': 'Helvetica', 'messageFontFamily': 'Helvetica' } }}%%
 sequenceDiagram